heterodox: the blog

 - With respect to gender, co-education was not widespread in the U.S. until the mid-60s and 70s (especially at elite schools).
 Although sexual discrimination became illegal following the Civil Rights Act of 1964, all the way through the mid-70s there were virtually no protections or remedies for women who were being sexually harassed.
 Consequently, although women have long been a majority of the U.S. population, they didn’t become a majority of college grads until around 1980.
 Although their majority among students has continued to climb, women remain underrepresented among faculty – particularly among tenure-track faculty.

-- Blacks weren’t widely admitted to universities until the 70s (post Civil Rights Act and Affirmative Action).
+- Blacks weren’t widely admitted to universities until the 70s (post Civil Rights Act, Affirmative Action and Adams v.
+Richardson).
 At that time, less than 4% of African Americans had at least a BA degree; today that number is five times higher (although still significantly less than white peers).
 To this day, African Americans remain hugely underrepresented among faculty.

 - Although statistically overrepresented in academia today, LGBTQ Americans were not “out” in large numbers until the gay rights movements of the 60s and 70s.
 Explicitly queer scholarship was not really a ‘thing’ until the 1990s.

 - Controlling for changes in overall population size, roughly twice as many Americans attend college today as compared to attendance rates even through the 1980s.
-Most of these increases were from working class and poor Americans due to significant expansions of federal Pell Grant and student loan programs from the mid 60s through the late 70s.
+Most of these increases were from working class and poor Americans due first to the postwar GI Bill, and then to significant expansions of federal Pell Grant and student loan programs from the mid 60s through the late 70s.

 Consequently, up until the mid 80s or early 90s (note: the last major uproar over political correctness just so happened to occur in the mid-to-late 90s), people from the dominant group probably could have said whatever they wanted with respect to race, gender, sexuality and class without fear — in part because the people one might offend simply were not present.
 And to the extent they were there, it was in such small numbers – and their position was so precarious – that they could not really push back too hard.
-Now these minority groups are in larger numbers and are more confident in their position.
+Today, people from these historically marginalized or underrepresented populations are in larger numbers and are more confident in their position.
 They don’t have to put up with B.S. in the same way.
 And so, they don’t.
 On the whole, I think this is a good thing — although much more must be done to teach students to perhaps take less offense in certain circumstances (for instance, misunderstandings), to continue engaging patiently, charitably and constructively despite offense, and to rely less on administrators to adjudicate interpersonal differences, etc.

 In any case, when people from historically marginalized and underrepresented groups hear others (most frequently, older white people, especially men) waxing nostalgic about the “good old days” when they could say and do as they pleased — what they often hear (and not unreasonably) is a longing for a time when people like them were less “present” in institutions of higher learning.
 Yet, the reality is that universities are going to remain more diverse for the foreseeable future – or trend even further in that direction as education access continues to expand and U.S. demographic distributions continue to evolve.
 Consequently, tensions around class, gender, sexuality and race are not going anywhere.
 Everyone will have to account for more stuff than they had to in previous decades because the universities themselves are more heterogenous.